 Where the allotments are proposed to be serviced by on-site methods, the allotments are to be subject to investigation to confirm that on-site management is the best practicable option, and that sewage will be effectively treated and contained on-site.
-The investigation may require an on-site assessment of the site conditions and constraints, particularly soil propertiesand the suitability of existing systems proposed to be retained.
+The investigation may require an on-site assessment of the site conditions and constraints, particularly soil properties.
 The results of any on-site assessment must be documented in a Site and Soil Evaluation Report prepared by a professional who has established credentials with the Council.

-Any subdivision of land in the Coastal Living Zone or any subdivision of land below controlled activity allotment sizes in the Coastal Environment Zone must involve an on-site assessment of the site conditions and constraints, including an assessment of existing systems to be retained on allotments being reduced in size.
+Any subdivision of land in the Coastal Living Zone or any subdivision of land below controlled activity allotment sizes in the Coastal Environment Zone must involve an on-site assessment of the site conditions and constraints.

-The sizing of the land application area for allotments without an existing dwelling must be based on the loading from at least a four bedroom dwelling (occupied full time).
+The sizing of the land application area must be based on the loading from at least a four bedroom dwelling (occupied full time).